Materials-Consortia/OPTIMADE/optimade.rst

          // ...
        }

+  :field:`meta` MAY also include these deprecated fields:

+  - **schema**: a `JSON:API links object <http://jsonapi.org/format/1.1/#document-links>`__ that points to a schema for the response.
+    If it is a string, or a dictionary containing no :field:`meta` field, the provided URL MUST point at an `OpenAPI <https://swagger.io/specification/>`__ schema.
+    It is possible that future versions of this specification allows for alternative schema types.
+    Hence, if the :field:`meta` field of the JSON:API links object is provided and contains a field :field:`schema_type` that is not equal to the string :field-val:`OpenAPI` the client MUST NOT handle failures to parse the schema or to validate the response against the schema as errors.

+    *Deprecated:* the field was previously RECOMMENDED in all responses, but is now deprecated in favor of the standard way of specifying a response schema in JSON:API through the :field:`describedby` subfield of the top-level :field:`links` field.

 - **data**: The schema of this value varies by endpoint, it can be either a *single* `JSON:API resource object <http://jsonapi.org/format/1.1/#document-resource-objects>`__ or a *list* of JSON:API resource objects.
   Every resource object needs the :field:`type` and :field:`id` fields, and its attributes (described in section `API Endpoints`_) need to be in a dictionary corresponding to the :field:`attributes` field.